aguadotzn/anguar-notes/README.md

   > `Feature` modules shouldn't be dependant on other modules other than the services provided by `CoreModule` and features exported by `SharedModule`
 - **SHARED**: Consider `shared` directory module as a mini-library for the UI components or for third-party components.
 They are not specific to a single business feature.
 They should be super dumb that you can take all the components, drop in another angular project, and expect to work (given the dependencies are met).
 This module can be then imported to each feature module.
   > Do not make a giant `SharedModule`, rather granularize each atomic feature into its own module.

+  > Do not make a giant `SharedModule`, rather granularize each atomic feature into its own module.

 If you have any doubt of where something goes: